jakemas/pq-strongswan/README.md

 ## Branches
 There are two branches in this repo, they both represent different network architecture:
 - The `site-to-site` (and thus also `main`) branch represents a site-to-site VPN connection.
 A site-to-site VPN is a connection between two or more networks, such as a corporate network and a branch office network.
+This example is a combination of the [docker image built to showcase PQ strongSwan][PQ-STRONGSWAN] by Andreas Steffen, and the strongSwan configuration example [net2net-psk][NET2NET-PSK].
+We default `main` to this type of connection, as it most closely replicates that of the site-to-site connection in AWS VPN.
 - The `road-warrior` branch represents a Road Warrior - VPN gateway connection.
 Road Warriors are remote users who want to connect to a network.
 This example is a combination of the [docker image built to showcase PQ strongSwan][PQ-STRONGSWAN] by Andreas Steffen, and the strongSwan configuration example [rw-ntru-psk][RW-NTRU-PSK].

 There is more detail in this readme about the particular network configuration of the branch.